Christmas in London right by the Thames and Big Ben

 Our Home & Location

-Our flat is on the ground floor of a compact block of flats tucked away down a quite street backing on to a park, just behind the upmarket apartments that sit between us and the Thames at Lambeth Bridge (the next one up from Waterloo Bridge).
+Our flat is on the ground floor of a compact block of flats tucked away down a quiet street backing on to a park, just behind the upmarket apartments that sit between us and the Thames at Lambeth Bridge (the next one up from Westminster Bridge).
 We have a garden in the back, and if you looked out the bedroom and living room windows to the garden and the trees in the park behind it, you would not know you were in central London Zone 1!
 The flat is around the corner from Lambeth Palace (the home of the Archbishop of Canterbury) and walking distance from Big Ben and Houses of Parliament, also virtually opposite from the Tate Britain art museum which is a short stroll over the river.
 British artist Damien Hurst's gallery, the Newport Street Gallery is virtually next door.
 Our Saturday or Sunday morning outings are either a walk to St James Park and Buckingham Palace, even through Green Park to Hyde Park on occasion, or along Albert Embankment opposite the Houses of Parliament, and further past the London Eye and along the Southbank with its vibrant bars and restaurants and one of our favourite buildings, the National Theatre.
 Trafalgar Square with the National Gallery (another of our favourites), is a short bus ride away from the flat on Bus no. 3 if you don't feel like the walk.
 The West End, Covent Garden and Soho as well as Leicester Square, Piccadilly Circus and Regent Street are all easily accessible, virtually on your doorstep.
 On the south south of the river, we've also walked to Borough Market which is about 30min walk away (but also an easy bus ride from the flat on the 344), past the Imperial War Museum and skirting the very trendy Mercato Metropolitano near Elephant and Castle, and also Flat Iron Square another foodie venue, all must visit spots if you're a fan of outstanding food and which at Christmas time are quite festive.

 Responsibilities & Pets